Branch-and-bound for biobjective mixed-integer linear programming: Computational Analysis

 \subsection{MIPLIB Instances}

-Due to the successful results we obtained using our BB procedure on instances from the literature, we designed our final set of tests to measure the performance of our procedure on a more realistic set of instances.
-For this we utilized a set of 39 single objective MILP instances available from the MIPLIB 2010 library \citep{koch2011miplib}.
-We chose only instances that were marked easy, were mixed-integer and not pure integer, and were relatively small in size (up to approximately 200 integer variables).
-For each instance, we generated six secondary objective functions according to the following rules:
+Due to the successful results we obtained using our BB procedure on instances from the literature, we designed our second set of tests to measure the performance of our algorithm on a more challenging set of instances.
+For this we utilized a set of single objective MILP instances available from the MIPLIB 2017 library \cite[p]{miplib2017pre}.
+We chose only instances that were feasible, mixed-integer, contained at most 1000 total decision variables, and were marked easy.
+For each instance, we generated two secondary objective functions as follows:

-\begin{enumerate} \item[(o)] For each $i\in \{1,\dots,m+n\}$ the coefficient $c^2_i$ is randomly generated from the closed interval $\left[-|c^1_i|,|c^1_i|\right]$. \item[(a)] We solved the LP relaxation associated with $f_1$ to obtain optimal solution $x^*$.
-Then for each nonbasic variable at this solution, we set $c^2_i = - c_i^1$ if: (i) $c^1_i >0$ and $x^*_i$ was not at its lower bound, or (ii) $c^1_i <0$ and $x^*_i$ was not at its upper bound.
-Otherwise we set $c^2_i = c_i^1$. \item[(b)] We set $c^2_i = \dfrac{1}{c^1_i}$. \item[(c)] Objective 2 is the sum of the continuous variables. \item[(d)] Objective 2 is the sum of the integer variables, plus one continuous variable. \item[(e)] We solved the LP relaxation associated with $f_1$ as well as the corresponding MILP.
-We then repeated strategy (a) for integer variables having the same value at the LP solution as at the MILP solution. \end{enumerate}